vishvish/vertx-maven-demo/Readme.md

 	cd <projectdir>/target/classes

-Assuming vertx 1.1.0 or later is in your path and JRuby is available to vert.x (put it in the lib folder or lib/jars depending on your vert.x version).
+Assuming vertx 1.3.1 is in your path.

-	vert.x run com.tfto.vertx.SampleMain
+	vertx run com.tfto.vertx.SampleMain

 You should see something like: